wso2/docs-mi/en/docs/reference/mediators/throttle-mediator.md

 ### Example for a concurrency-based policy

-This sample policy only contains a component called `MaximumConcurrentAccess` .
-This indicates the maximum number of concurrent requests that can pass through Synapse on a single unit of time, and this value applies to all the IP addresses and domains.
+This sample policy only contains a component called `MaximumConcurrentAccess`.
+This indicates the maximum number of concurrent requests that can pass through Synapse in a single unit of time, and this value applies to all the IP addresses and domains.

 === "REST API"
     ```xml